 1. Read before you write

 You will write your thesis and much of your research papers.
-Read at least two papers per week in a quiet environment e.g. at home.
+Read a couple of papers per week in a quiet environment e.g. at home.
 Develop this habit from the beginning - it’s vital throughout a research career and it will make writing easier.

 2. Get advice